 Baby's Sleep Schedule at 9 Months

 Nine-month old babies are a delight to be around: their increased mobility and early language acquisition mean that they can explore the world around them and express themselves more than ever.
-Eighty percent of babies this age are sleeping through the night (yay!) and most have transitioned to two naps.
+They have the ability to sleep through the night and should be taking two long naps during the day.

 The many developmental milestones around this age are exciting to watch but can also lead to disrupted sleep, as your little one may choose to practice his newfound skills when he should be snoozing.
 While it’s normal for sleep to get a little wonky around this age, putting your baby on an age-appropriate sleep schedule can help to avoid a full-blown sleep regression.
 For the below schedule, it’s best that your baby naps in his crib in a quiet, dark room for naps and overnight.